 The external auditors are appointed by the Board of Directors, on the recommendation of the President, for a four-year term.
 No firm of auditors can serve for more than two consecutive four-year terms.

-In relation to the 2009 audit, the Bank’s auditors, PricewaterhouseCoopers LLP, are in the third year of their second term.
+As at 2014, the Bank’s auditor is Deloitte LLP.
 The external auditors perform an annual audit to enable them to express an opinion on whether the financial statements fairly present the financial position and the profit of the Bank in accordance with International Financial Reporting Standards.

 In addition, the external auditors review and offer their opinion on management’s assertion as to the effectiveness of internal controls over financial reporting.
 This opinion is given as a separate report to the audit opinion.
 At the conclusion of their annual audit, the external auditors prepare a management letter for the Board of Governors, setting out the external auditors' views and management's responses on the effectiveness and efficiency of internal controls and other matters.
 This letter is reviewed in detail and discussed with the Audit Committee.
 The performance and independence of the external auditors is subject to review on an annual basis by the Audit Committee.

 There are key provisions in the Bank’s policies regarding the independence of the external auditors.
 The external auditors are prohibited from providing non-audit related services unless such service is judged to be in the interest of the Bank and if it is approved by the Audit Committee.
 However, the external auditors can provide technical cooperation consultancy services relating to client projects; such incidents are reported periodically to the Audit Committee.

 The Bank has designed a market-oriented staff compensation policy, within the constraints of the Bank's status as a multilateral institution, to meet the following objectives: